pulumi/docs/SEO.md

 ## SEO Checklist

 - [ ] Identify whether the intent of the piece is informational, preferential, navigational, or transactional
-- [ ] Select one primary keyword (high-volume, relevant) and severaly sementically-relevant secondary keywords (long-tail)
+- [ ] Select one primary keyword (high-volume, relevant) and several semantically-relevant secondary keywords (long-tail)
 - [ ] Note whether the primary and secondary keyword searches trigger AI summaries, FAQs, or carousels in SERPs
 - [ ] Note if top resulting content types are videos, listicles, etc and what makes it engaging (headings, visuals, depth, etc)
 - [ ] Identify gaps that can be filled among the top performing results (new data, better exampples, etc)